 - 1. That §§ 16.1-338 and 16.1-339 of the Code of Virginia are amended and reenacted as follows: § 16.1-338.
-Parental admission of minors younger than 14 and nonobjecting minors 14 years of - A. A minor younger than 14 years of age may be admitted to a willing mental health facility for inpatient treatment related to mental illness or substance abuse upon application and with the consent of a parent.
-A minor 14 years of age or older may be admitted to a willing mental health facility for inpatient treatment related to mental illness or substance abuse upon the joint application and consent of the minor and the minor's parent. - B. Admission of a minor under this section shall be approved by a qualified evaluator who has conducted a personal examination of the minor within 48 hours after admission and has made the following written findings: - 1.
-The minor appears to have a mental illness, which may include substance abuse, serious enough to warrant inpatient treatment and is reasonably likely to benefit from the treatment; and - 2.
+Parental admission of minors younger than 14 and nonobjecting minors 14 years of age or older. - A. A minor younger than 14 years of age may be admitted to a willing mental health facility for inpatient treatment related to mental illness [or substance abuse , which may include substance abuse as described in § 16.1-336,] upon application and with the consent of a parent.
+A minor 14 years of age or older may be admitted to a willing mental health facility for inpatient treatment related to mental illness [or substance abuse , which may include substance abuse as described in § 16.1-336,] upon the joint application and consent of the minor and the minor's parent. - B. Admission of a minor under this section shall be approved by a qualified evaluator who has conducted a personal examination of the minor within 48 hours after admission and has made the following written findings: - 1.
+The minor appears to have a mental illness, which may include substance abuse [as described in $\S 16.1-336$], serious enough to warrant inpatient treatment and is reasonably likely to benefit from the treatment; and - 2.
 The minor has been provided with a clinically appropriate explanation of the nature and purpose of the treatment; and - 3.
-If the minor is 14 years of age or older, that he has been provided with an explanation of his rights under this Act as they would apply if he were to object to admission, and that he has consented - 4.
+If the minor is 14 years of age or older, that he has been provided with an explanation of his rights under this Act as they would apply if he were to object to admission, and that he has consented to admission; and - 4.
 All available modalities of treatment less restrictive than inpatient treatment have been considered and no less restrictive alternative is available that would offer comparable benefits to the minor.